Fatherland Front (Austria): Creation

 On 10 May 1932, the Christian Social politician Engelbert Dollfuss was designated Chancellor of Austria by President Wilhelm Miklas.
 Dollfuss formed another right-wing government together with the Landbund and the Heimatblock, the political organisation of the paramilitary Heimwehr forces.
-He began to surpass the slim majority of his government in parliament ruling by emergency decrees, and on 15 March 1933 finally prevented the gathering of the National Council.
+This coalition, however, relied on an extremely narrow majority.
+Dollfuss exploited a constitutional crisis in March to suspend the National Council and rule by decree, which was tolerated by Miklas.
 Two months later the "Fatherland Front" was founded by Chancellor Dollfuss as a merger of his Christian Social Party, the Heimwehr forces and other right-wing groups, and was intended to collect all "loyal Austrians" under one banner.

 On 30 May 1933, the government banned the Republikanischer Schutzbund, the paramilitary troops of the Social Democratic Party; the Communist Party and the Austrian Nazi Party were prohibited shortly afterwards.
 From 12 February 1934 onwards, the remaining Schutzbund forces revolted against their disbanding, sparking the Austrian Civil War against Heimwehr troops and the Austrian Armed Forces.
 After the suppression, the Social Democratic Party too was declared illegal and dissolved.
 Social Democratic officials like the Vienna mayor Karl Seitz were deposed and replaced by VF politicians.